 CAPS, LIDS & PULL TABS.
 Put dry metal caps and lids in RECYCLE.
 Metal pull tabs, rings, plastic lids and caps go in LANDFILL.

 CELL PHONES, EYE GLASSES, HEARING AIDS & PRINTER INK CARTRIDGES.
-Put in Lions Club’s WHITE COLLECTION BOX in front of Gateway.
+Put in Lions Club’s BLUE COLLECTION BOX just inside Gateway entrance.

 CELLOPHANE.
 Cellophane bags and wrap go in LANLDFILL.
 (Cellophane crinkles and doesn’t stretch.)
 One exception: Envelopes with cellophane windows go in RECYCLE.